ismet55555/Logging-For-MATLAB/README.md

 ## :thumbsup: Compatibility
 This logger was created and tested on MATLAB R2018b and tailored to GNU Octave 5.20 on a Windows 10 operating system.
-Although this logger was created within those software versions and operating system, it may work in other environments as well *(I would love to hear about usage on earlier versions)*.
+Although this logger was created within those software versions and operating system, it may work in other environments as well.

+I would love to hear about usage on earlier versions and other operating systems.